Spanish Sahara: Sahrawi insurgency and Moroccan claims

 In the winter of 1975, just before the death of its long-time dictator Generalissimo Francisco Franco, Spain was confronted with an intensive campaign of territorial demands from Morocco and, to a lesser extent, from Mauritania.
-These culminated in the Marcha Verde ('Green March'), where a mass demonstration of 350 000 people coordinated by the Moroccan Government advanced several kilometres into the Western Sahara territory, bypassing the International Court of Justice's Advisory opinion on Western Sahara that had been issued three weeks prior.
+These culminated in the Marcha Verde ('Green March'), where a mass demonstration of 350,000 Moroccans coordinated by the Moroccan government advanced several kilometres into the Western Sahara territory, bypassing the International Court of Justice's Advisory opinion on Western Sahara that had been issued three weeks prior.
 After negotiating the Madrid Accords with Morocco and Mauritania, Spain withdrew its forces and citizens from the territory.

 Morocco and Mauritania took control of the region.
 Mauritania later surrendered its claim after fighting an unsuccessful war against the Polisario Front.
 In the process of annexing the region, Morocco started fighting the Polisario Front, and after sixteen years, the UN negotiated a cease-fire in 1991.
 Today, the sovereignty of the territory remains in dispute between Morocco and the Sahrawi people, and referendum has not been possible to date due to dispute over who can vote.

 Present status

 Western Sahara is listed by the United Nations (UN) as a non-decolonized territory and is thus included in the United Nations list of non-self-governing territories.
-Under international law, Western Sahara is not a legal part of Morocco and it remains under the international laws of military occupation.
+Under international law, Western Sahara is not a legal part of Morocco, and it remains under the international laws of military occupation.
+Officially, the Kingdom of Spain remains as Western Sahara's de jure administering power as affirmed by the criminal division of the Spanish National High Court ruling in 2014.
+This position is shared by the United Nations, the African Union, and several legal jurists.
+Additionally, Spain continues to administer the Western Saharan airspace.

 Moroccan settlers currently make up more than two thirds of the inhabitants of the territory.
 Under international law, Morocco's transfer of its own civilians into occupied territory is in direct violation of Article 49 of the Fourth Geneva Convention.

 UN peace efforts have been directed at holding a referendum on independence among the Sahrawi population, but this has not yet taken place.
-The African Union (AU) and more than 80 governments consider the territory to be the sovereign (albeit occupied) state of the Sahrawi Arab Democratic Republic (SADR), with a government-in-exile backed by the Polisario Front.
+The Sahrawi Arab Democratic Republic has been recognized by 84 UN member states and the African Union (of which it is a founding member).